ivklim-ton-play/ton-semi-fungible-tokens/SFT Standart.md

 **Otherwise should do:**

- 1. decrease SFTs amount on burner wallet by `sft_amount` and send notification to **SFT minter** with information about burn.
+ 1. decrease SFTs amount on burner wallet by `amount` and send notification to **SFT minter** with information about burn.

  2. **SFT minter** should send all excesses of incoming message coins to `response_destination` with the following layout: